 The Masters of Science in Cybersecurity provides students opportunities to pursue cross-disciplinary graduate study of theories with the knowledge of science, engineering, and technology, preparing them for a career in information security.
 Students select one of three concentrations: Trusted Software Engineering, Critical Infrastructure Protection, and Network Security Management

-The Accelerated Master's in Computer Science is designed for students who want to fast track their education to pursue doctoral studies in computer science or gain a competitive eduge for a career in industry.
-Our program allows students to count up to 6 approved credits towards both an MS in Computer Science and a BS in Computer Science, or Software Engineering.
+The Accelerated Master's in Computer Science is designed for students who want to fast track their education to gain a competitive edge for a career in industry or to pursue doctoral studies in computer science.
+The Accelerated Master's program allows students to count up to 6 approved credits towards both an MS in Computer Science and a BS in Computer Science, or Software Engineering.
 Students choose from a thesis option, a report option, or a coursework option.